 “The Museum of Modern Art as Late Capitalist Ritual: An Iconographic Analysis,” Marxist Perspectives 1, no. 4 (Winter 1978): 28-51; written in collaboration with Carol Duncan.

-Currently adjunct for teaching graduate courses, Department of Fine Arts and Art History, The George Washington University, Washington, DC.
+Currently Professorial Lecturer in Art History for graduate courses, Department of Fine Arts and Art History, The George Washington University, Washington, DC.